 We are comparing a few different style pumps all with similar GPH to compare.
 Its good to compare “apples to apples”.
 The head height to GPH ratio chart for each pump is for the whole family of that brand of pump.

 I’m only comparing pumps that are in the 5200 GPH range, because that is what I am most familiar with.
-That is the GPH of the pump featured in the DIY section.
+That is the GPH of the pump featured in the how to build a pond tutorial.

 Alpine pumps come in wide array of sizes to meet all of your needs.